joeygrable94/gridinator/README.md

-## Configure Base (config-base.scss)
+## Configure build (config.scss)

-- the configuration file contains everything you need to customize the base styles of your website
+- the configuration file contains everything you need to customize the build styles of your website